 Step One: Turn in my spandex.

 I’m not going to try to be Supermom or Wonder Woman or any other spandex-clad icon after birthing this baby.
 The Western cultural obsession with bouncing back right after pregnancy is both impractical and self defeating.
-I am not Wonder Woman.
 I will choose to take things slow, not ask too much of myself, and accept help when offered.
 (Wondering what mamas really need after baby arrives?
 Here are 18 ideas.)

 But even with all that, I worry that sheer exhaustion will turn me into Tired Zombie Mama.
 My family doesn’t deserve that, which leads me to . . .